wolkenschieber/eclipse-tabnine/Readme.md

 # Readme

-The image provides an isolated environment to test the AI assistant [Tabnine](https://www.tabnine.com/) in [Eclipse](https://www.eclipse.org/).
+This image provides an isolated environment to test the AI assistant [Tabnine](https://www.tabnine.com/) in [Eclipse](https://www.eclipse.org/).

 ## Docker Compose